ovh/docs/pages/platform/databases/01_databases_order_api/guide.en-us.md

 The call returns an object listing allowed values for:

-- the various engines, with the various versions for each engine,
+- the various engines, with the various versions for each engine
-- the plans,
+- the plans
 - and the flavors

 #### Get the Availability